kalrit718/MyPharma-Client/README.md

 # MyPharma-Client
 [Halted] Personal project to build a distribution system for pharmaceutical products.

-# MainPage

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.
+This project was developed with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

 ## Development server